 You know mixing Xanax and alcohol is unsafe.
+You know substance abuse is unsafe.
 But do you know the extent of the danger?
 Using these two types of substances together leads to more than 7,000 deaths per year.
 If you suffer addiction to Xanax or alcohol, mainly if you use these substances together, you need help from an addiction treatment center Jacksonville FL, such as Beaches Recovery.

 Historically, celebrity news features a long list of deaths of well-known people who mixed drugs and alcohol.
 Judy Garland, Elvis Presley, Whitney Houston, Anna Nicole Smith, Philip Seymour Hoffman, and Heath Ledger all died under these circumstances.
 But every day people die of these same causes each year, just as you will if you keep mixing Xanax and alcohol.

 Why is the mixture of Xanax and alcohol so dangerous?

 Even when taking Xanax under a doctor’s care and according to their instructions, having an alcoholic drink can kill you.
 The mixture causes a range of potential side effects, many of which prove fatal.

 Xanax, a benzodiazepine central nervous system depressant, provides anxiety, panic disorder, and alcohol addiction symptom relief for many Americans.
 When sold as a generic drug, the benzo is alprazolam.
 If you take this drug or any prescription medication, talk to your doctor about the risks of drinking alcohol.

 Benzos slow the activity of your central nervous system, which calms you.
 Alcohol acts similarly to another type of central nervous system depressant.
 The two substances together intensify the depressant effects on your central nervous system, including the signals of your brain, breathing, and other functions.